 A transplant would give him the longest life.
-Maybe if they went back and got the Yamanaka's lungs - she didn't even suggest it.
+Maybe if they went back and got the Yamanaka's lungs...
+But no. She didn't even bother suggesting it.
 She'd never done transplants before, she'd take too long and she wanted out of this base now.
 But there was nothing anybody could do to restore the function of his lungs at this point, the web of dead tissue had extended too far.
 How the hell had Kabuto treated this?

 Wait.
 If she...
 She wrapped the Yin chakra around the putrid web and then, carefully, delivered normal chakra to it.

 The rejection was instantaneous.
 The chakra in the toxic construct reacted with her foreign unfiltered signature and the tissue broke down.
 Shin gasped, in pain or relief, she didn't know.
-She poured more chakra in, further freeing his airspace - but a large part of the healthy tissue had died, too.
-His lungs were basically hollow now; he had a really small surface area available for gas exchange.
-At most, she'd given him a few days.
+She poured more chakra in, further freeing his airspace - but a large part of the healthy tissue had died, too, creating big, useless spaces.
+His lungs were basically hollow now; at most, she'd given him a few days.